 A rare and elegant, Arts & Crafts, William Birch caned sofa and two armchairs, c.1900, fully-restored by our master craftspeople.
-The handmade, buttoned squab cushions are a highly-pigmented, 100% linen by Fermoie.
+The handmade, buttoned, rubberised ‘hog hair’, squab cushions (with FR cambric and calico) are upholstered in a highly-pigmented, 100% linen by Fermoie.

 William Birch of High Wycombe was a furniture designer who specialised in chair making in the Arts & Crafts style.
 Renowned for his rush and cane seating, over a century later, these pieces are still highly prized for their comfort.

 Birch supplied furniture to Liberty & Co of London.
 Both companies saw the value in mirroring the Arts & Crafts style but at a more accessible price-point than the custom made pieces by William Morris and his contemporaries of the ‘Cotswold School’.

 Whilst Birch’s pieces were produced partly by machines they retained handcrafted, Arts & Crafts qualities, such as exposed joints and quarter sawn hardwoods.